DelNov/T-Flows/readme.md

-In directory ```[root]/Tests/Laminar/Cavity/Thermally_Driven/Conjugate/``` you can find the same test case, but with directories defining a range of solid conductivities and different Rayleigh numbers.
+In directory ```[root]/Tests/Laminar/Cavity/Thermally_Driven/Conjugate/``` you can find the same test case, but with directories defining a range of solid conductivities and different Ra numbers.
 Feel free to explore these cases and benchmark further.

 ## Fully-developed turbulent plane channel flow <a name="bench_plane_channel"> </a>